lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal.md

 >[!NOTE]
 >
->To get an alias for tenant name in existing portal URL, organizations need to contact Adobe support with a new tenant alias creation request.
+>To get an alias for tenant name in existing portal URL, organizations need to contact Customer support with a new tenant alias creation request.
 This request is processed by first checking if the alias is available and then creating the alias.
 >
 >To replace the old or delete the old alias, the same process needs to be followed.